Caf Awards 2019: Salah, Mane and Aubameyang headline Player of the Year shortlist | Goal.com

 Also included in the list are AC Milan star Ismail Bennacer and Ahli Jeddah’s Youcef Belaili, Afcon winners with Algeria.
 The former was named player of the tournament after impressive midfield performances over the course of the competition.

-Completing the list are Odion Ighalo, who ended the continental competition as top scorer with five goals, also made the 10-man shortlist, and Napoli’s Kalidou Koulibaly, who makes the cut after narrowly missing out on Afcon success with Senegal.
+Completing the list are Odion Ighalo, who ended the continental competition as top scorer with five goals, and Napoli’s Kalidou Koulibaly, who makes the cut after narrowly missing out on Afcon success with Senegal.

 “The shortlist of nominees was decided upon by votes from a Caf Technical & Development Committee and a panel of media experts with emphasis on the nominees’ performance of during the year under review, 2019,” a statement on Caf’s website read.